snac-cooperative/snac_eac_cpf_utils/readme.md

     Using cache for rid: 5087 safe_data: wc_data/35303837.xml
     Sending requst for rid: 87830
     Sending requst for rid: 16387
+    multi mc: A-Ar
     ...

 Create worldcat_code.xml in an XML or text editor
 -------------------------------------------------

-1) Understand, copy, and edit the example worldcat_code.xml.
-There's no schema, but the data format is simple.

-2) Manually look up the codes from the WorldCat registry search web page.
-Copy/paste the values into the worldcat_code.xml file.
+To create worldcat_code.xml by hand there are three steps: (1) manually search, (2) copy info, (3) paste into an XML text file.

-For the code lookup, I suggest using the somewhat daunting, but more accurate web service search page.
+1. For the manual, one-at-a-time code lookup, I suggest using the somewhat daunting, but more accurate web service search page.
 Search for a specific field's value.
 For example local.marcOrgCode "Viu".
 (Leave the defaults of "=" and "and".
 The search appears to be case-insensitive.)
 Is is possible to have multiple results.
 The search for "Viu" correctly returns the University of Virginia.
 If you search "RHi" you'll get two results, both of which have the marcOrgCode "RHi".

 http://worldcat.org/webservices/registry/search/

+2. Manually look up the codes from the WorldCat registry search web page.
+If there is only on result, click the link "Download this Profile as XML".
+If there are multiple results, click the institution name, then click "Download this Profile as XML".
+With a little luck, the XML opens in your web browser, and you can copy various values.

+3. Copy and paste various pieces of data into worldcat_code.xml.
+There's no schema, but the data format should be fairly easy to understand.

 You can get a more general result by searching the field srw.serverChoice (near the bottom of the web page).